what is a foley artist

 It’s also beneficial to start experimenting with creating sounds using everyday objects – your house can be your first Foley stage!

 From there, gain some hands-on experience!
-Look for internships, assistant roles, or other opportunities in post-production sound departments.
+Look for internships, assistant roles, or other opportunities in post-production sound departments, or with other indie filmmakers.
 It’s a field where learning on the job is invaluable.
 Also, remember to network within the industry, attend workshops and seminars, and always continue learning and practicing.

 Aspiring Foley artists should also develop a showreel showcasing their sound creation skills.
 This could involve creating your own Foley sounds for a film clip and comparing it to the original.
 Or, create your own short film and do the sound yourself.
 Either is a great way to display your talent!

 Finally, patience and perseverance are key.
-It can take time to break into this field and establish a reputation, but for those with a passion for sound and storytelling, becoming a Foley artist can be a deeply rewarding career choice.
+It will take time to break into this field and establish a reputation, and honestly, there just aren’t that many actual Foley jobs out there (see this article for more on Foley as a career choice).

 Being a Foley artist comes with its unique set of challenges and rewards.